 A Jerwood Young Artist at the Glyndebourne Festival, he was the recipient of the 2010 John Christie Award.
 He was also the winner of the 2012 Chilcott Award - the inaugural award from the Susan Chilcott Scholarship to support a ‘major young artist with the potential to make an international impact’.

-Recent successes have included his debut at the Royal Opera House, Covent Garden, and the Metropolitan Opera, Mountjoy Gloriana at Teatro Real, Tarquinius in The Rape of Lucretia for the Glyndebourne Festival and Deutsche Opera (Berlin), Demetrius A Midsummer Night's Dream also for Glyndebourne, Don Giovanni for Boston Lyric Opera, Papageno The Magic Flute at the English National Opera, Novice’s Friend Billy Budd at the Glyndebourne Festival and again for the New York tour to Brooklyn Academy of Music, Billy Bigelow Carousel at the Houston Grand Opera and the Théâtre du Châtelet (Paris) and Belcore L'elisir d'Amore and Marcello La Boheme for Opera North.
+Recent successes have included his debut at the Royal Opera House, Covent Garden, and the Metropolitan Opera, Mountjoy Gloriana at Teatro Real, Tarquinius in The Rape of Lucretia for the Glyndebourne Festival and Deutsche Opera (Berlin), Demetrius A Midsummer Night's Dream also for Glyndebourne, Don Giovanni for Boston Lyric Opera, Marcello La Boheme and Papageno The Magic Flute at the English National Opera, Novice’s Friend Billy Budd at the Glyndebourne Festival and again for the New York tour to Brooklyn Academy of Music, Billy Bigelow Carousel at the Houston Grand Opera and the Théâtre du Châtelet (Paris) and Belcore L'elisir d'Amore and Marcello La Boheme for Opera North.

 Future seasons see him return to Covent Garden and Teatro Réal (Madrid) and make his début at the Metropolitan Opera (New York).